Ricoo/JSPixelEngine/README.md

     ],
     sprites:[
         {src:"./resource/texture/inventory.png",name:"inventory_icon",res:[18,54]},
-        {src:"./resource/texture/menu.png",name:"menu_icon",res:[64,64]}
+        {src:"./resource/texture/menu.png",name:"menu_icon",res:[64,64]},
+        {src:"./resource/texture/pikachu.png",name:"pikachu",res:[96,128],atlas:[3,4]},
+        {src:"./resource/texture/crocodil.png",name:"crocodil",res:[96,128],atlas:[3,4]}
     ]
 };
 ```
-Then we need to add some stuff to be drawn and register it
+Then we need to add a GameObject instance and assing a Graphic property to be drawn
 ```
-let menu = new GameObject("menu_icon", "menu", Layer.GUI)
-GraphicsManager.register(menu);
+//We can either instantiate GameObject directly or inherit GameObject let pikachu = new GameObject("pika",0,0);
+// We need to provide to Graphic's constructor the desired sprite's name and the layer it should be on
+// We can also add optional parameters like scale and alpha pikachu.attach(new Graphic("pikachu", Layer.CHARACTERS));
 ```

 ##### 2. _Managing events_